Multivariate distributions with fixed marginals and correlations: Abstract

 \section{Abstract}

 Consider the problem of drawing random variates $(X_1,\ldots,X_n)$ from a distribution where the marginal of each $X_i$ is specified, as well as the correlation between every pair $X_i$ and $X_j$.
 For given marginals, the Fr\'echet-Hoeffding bounds put a lower and upper bound on the correlation between $X_i$ and $X_j$.
-Hence any achievable correlation can be uniquely represented by a convexity parameter $\lambda_{ij} \in [0,1]$ where 1 gives the maximum correlation and 0 the minimum correlation.
-We show that for a given convexity parameter matrix, the worst case is when the marginal distribution are all Bernoulli random variables with parameter 1/2 (fair 0-1 coins).
-It is worst case in the sense that given a convexity parameter matrix that is obtainable when the marginals are all fair 0-1 coins, it is possible to simulate from any marginals with the same convexity parameter matrix.
-In addition, we characterize completely the set of convexity parameter matrices for symmetric Bernoulli marginals in two, three and four dimensions.
+Any achievable correlation between $X_i$ and $X_j$ is a convex combinations of these bounds.
+The value $\lambda(X_i,X_j) \in [0,1]$ of this convex combination is called here the convexity parameter of $(X_i,X_j),$ with $\lambda(X_i,X_j) = 1$ corresponding to the upper bound and maximal correlation.
+For given marginal distributions functions $F_1,\ldots,F_n$ of $(X_1,\ldots,X_n)$ we show that $\lambda(X_i,X_j) = \lambda_{ij}$ if and only if there exist symmetric Bernoulli random variables $(B_1,\ldots,B_n)$ (that is $\{0,1\}$ random variables with mean 1/2) such that $\lambda(B_i,B_j) = \lambda_{ij}$.
+In addition, we characterize completely the set of convexity parameters for symmetric Bernoulli marginals in two, three and four dimensions.